chain4travel/camino-messenger-contracts/README.md

 -   **Compile the Contracts:** Make sure all contracts are compiled successfully.
 -   **KYC Verification:** Complete KYC for your wallet, as deploying a new contract (your CM Account) requires it.
 -   **Fund Your Wallet:** Use the faucet to fund your wallet.
-Your new CM Account will be initially credited with 100 CAM tokens, so please make sure to have > 100CAM.
+Your new CM Account will be initially credited with 100 CAM tokens, so please ensure that your wallet contains more than 100 CAM tokens.

 ### Creating a CM Account